Environmentally-minded organizations and groups in San Luis Obispo County.

 Camp Ocean Pines seeks to foster enjoyment and appreciation of the natural world among people of all ages through creative activities in a residential camp setting.

 This organization operates as a marine science education center, offering hands-on lessons to schoolchildren K-12 from six counties.
-They participate in ocean discovery labs and floating marine lab lessons on San Luis Obispo Bay.
-The organization educates school groups on the ecology of marine life and aquatic environments to inspire the next generation of ocean stewards.
+Schoolchildren participate in ocean discovery labs and floating marine lab lessons on San Luis Obispo Bay.
+School groups are educated about the ecology of marine life and aquatic environments.

 Central Coast Concerned Mountain Bikers